karpurgauram/pratyabhijna/content/scriptures/bhairavastavaḥ.md

 <span class="center-text">`nātha! namo‘stu na jatu bibhemi |5|`</span>

 <span class="center-text">translation:—</span>
-Unto Thee, O Lord Bhairava, I render mine obeisance, for Thou hast unveiled unto me the sacred truth that Thou alone art the essence of all existence.
+<span class="center-text">Unto Thee, O Lord Bhairava, I render mine obeisance, for Thou hast unveiled unto me the sacred truth that Thou alone art the essence of all existence.
 By this divine revelation, the murk and obscurity of my mind hath been utterly vanquished.
-Neither do I tremble before the vile host of demons, nor am I dismayed by Yama, the fearsome Keeper of Death.
+Neither do I tremble before the vile host of demons, nor am I dismayed by Yama, the fearsome Keeper of Death.</span>

 <span class="center-text">`प्रोदितसत्यविबोधमरीचि-`</span>